philmikejones/philmikejones_me/content/blog/2016-01-29-formal-informal-testing-research-code.md

 ## Writing informal tests formally

-For R users a great tool I found is the <tt>testthat</tt> package by Hadley Wickham.
+For R users a great tool I found is the `testthat` package by Hadley Wickham.
 It's available on CRAN so is as easy as any other package to install.
 Stick near the top of your script:

 <pre class="brush: r; title: ; notranslate" title="">install.packages("testthat")
 library("testthat")</pre>